SuperDyl/cookbook/README.md

 * Make it so buttons don't have a weird fade when tabbed over
 * Allow sub-files for server-api
 * Correctly ensure that the client uses real UUIDs
+* Make the edit recipe page smoothly enter in
+* Add checks to API to prevent DOS attacks
+* Add nested transactions